TaperW/LightBattleFromOuterSpace/README.md

 LightBattleFromOuterSpace
 =========================

-Arduino code for the Light Battle from Outer Space shooting gallery
+Arduino code for the Light Battle from Outer Space shooting gallery.